udaan-iitt/website/src/posts/blog/2021_June/PronounsOP.md

 Most of us are ignorant about the topic of Binary/Non-Binary Pronouns.
 This is not our fault.
 We are all brought up in a society that has a habit of viewing things as black or white.
 Now that we have come to accept the greyscale, it is our responsibility to understand its implications.

 Pronouns are linguistic tools used instead of nouns.
 Our society has already been educated about the three widely used personal pronouns (He, She, and It).
-But today our cultural visibility of gender has expanded and so have these pronouns.
+But today, our cultural visibility of gender has expanded and so have these pronouns.
 We must understand this expanded vocabulary and make use of it in our day-to-day life.

 I had recently taken part in a debate where they asked us to mention our pronoun preferences.
 For an instant, I thought, isn't that obvious?, but later I realized it's not.
 As long as we don't mention our pronoun preference, no one has the right to assume one.